 Emotional Freedom Techniques (EFT) and Tapping: Evidence-Based, Mind-Body Treatment Approach to the Anxiety Spectrum Disorders and Pain (May 23, 2019)

 Legal and Ethical Issues in Behavioral Health in New Hampshire is organized by PESI HealthCare and will be held on May 29, 2019 at Executive Court Banquet Facility, Manchester, New Hampshire, United States of America.
-Target Audience • Social Workers • Counselors • Psychologists • Marriage & Family Therapists • AODA Professionals • Health Information Managers • Medical Records Professionals • Nurses Course Description: A better understanding of your ethical and legal obligations can not only help you provide more effective treatment to your clients, but can help you avoid costly mistakes.
+This CME Conference has been approved for a amximum of 6.25 Credits.
+Target Audience: • Social Workers • Counselors • Psychologists • Marriage & Family Therapists • AODA Professionals • Health Information Managers • Medical Records Professionals • Nurses Course Description: A better understanding of your ethical and legal obligations can not only help you provide more effective treatment to your clients, but can help you avoid costly mistakes.
 This seminar will provide you with the necessary tools to avoid a wide range of ethical and legal pitfalls.
 If you attend only one seminar this year, make it this one.
 Join attorneys Biron Bedard and Andrea Daly for an entertaining and enlightening day and leave with a greater understanding of the latest New Hampshire law as it relates to mental health.
 You will take home practical strategies to minimize and manage legal and ethical risks and you will learn how to immediately implement these risk reducing strategies into your practice.
 Objectives: • Discuss access to patient records relating to confidentiality. • Describe the process for responding to subpoenas and court orders and explain how to comply with HIPAA regulations. • Explore the legal and ethical considerations for the treatment of minor populations in New Hampshire with regard to age of consent, confidentiality and custody concerns. • Differentiate between the processes for voluntary and involuntary commitment for treatment and determine the clinician’s role in each. • Develop policies on ethical issues such as competency issues, rights to refuse medication and informed consent. • Designate the treatment provider’s responsibilities relating to mental health issues and the legal duty to warn law in New Hampshire.
-Additional details will be posted as soon as they are available.

 Addressing Patient Behavior by Brain Lesion Site: Clinical Tools & Strategies Specific to Patient Deficits - Manchester